vortex-exoplanet/VIP/paper.md

 * `metrics`:
     - calculation of standardized trajectory maps (STIM) is now available [@Pairet:2019];
+    - functions to calculate performance maps and completeness-based contrast curves have also been added to the `metrics` module [@JensenClem:2019].

 * `preproc`:
     - the module now boasts several new algorithms for (i) the identification